All Episodes

 I'm going to fall back right now.

-By the way, I tweeted this out, everyone's going nuts.
+By the way, I tweeted this out.

-There is a fire Colbert Twitter campaign going on.
+There is a Fire Colbert Twitter campaign going on.

-Hashtag fireCobert.
+Hashtag FireColbert.

 Well, I tweeted out, I will not support this.